simone-gabrielli/semantic-cudaKDTree/README.md

+# Semantic cudaKDTree
+A fork of https://github.com/ingowald/cudaKDTree.git.
+The main difference with the original repository is the possibility to perform label-based search.
+For additional information refer to the paper:

+TODO: Add reference to the original paper.

 # cudaKDTree - A Library for Building and Querying Left-Balanced (point-)k-d Trees in CUDA

 Quick note: This repository contains a set of CUDA based routines for